mayhemheroes/redscript/README.md

 <h3>REDscript</h3>

-REDscript is a statically-typed, object-oriented programming language designed for developing scripts for the REDengine, CD Projekt RED’s game engine used in Cyberpunk 2077.
+REDscript is a statically-typed, object-oriented programming language designed for developing scripts for the REDengine, CD Projekt's game engine used in Cyberpunk 2077.
 If you want to learn more about the language, visit the [official wiki](https://wiki.redmodding.org/redscript).

 ## Installation